-Exams: Throughout the semester, there will be 4 receptive exams.
+Exams: Throughout the semester, there will be 2 receptive, 2 expressive exams and a final exam.
 The instructor strictly adheres to a NO MAKE-UP EXAMS policy, except in cases of extreme emergencies, where SUBSTANTIAL documentation must be presented at the subsequent class session.
 Late documentation will not be considered, and it must be provided by a qualified practitioner, subject to verification.
 Students must plan to make-up the missed exam within one week.